kulkarni-lab/GenomeCartographer/Hox extraction and plotting/Hox-extraction/README.md

     -nt 29 \
     -pre HoxTree/iqtree_run/hox
 ```
-IQ-TREE Model
+### IQ-TREE Model

-The script currently uses:
+The script currently uses: `Q.INSECT+F+G4`

-Q.INSECT+F+G4

-This is an amino-acid substitution model implemented by IQ-TREE and intended for insect protein evolution.
+- This is an amino-acid substitution model implemented by IQ-TREE and intended for insect protein evolution.

-Important consideration for Acari

-If your dataset consists primarily of mites/ticks or other Acari, you should critically evaluate whether Q.INSECT+F+G4 is the most appropriate model for your dataset.
+- If your dataset consists primarily of mites/ticks or other Acari, you should critically evaluate whether Q.INSECT+F+G4 is the most appropriate model for your dataset.

-The model is inherited from the script's current configuration and should not automatically be treated as optimal simply because it is used in the pipeline.
+- The model is inherited from the script's current configuration and should not automatically be treated as optimal simply because it is used in the pipeline.

-A useful improvement for a production analysis is to allow IQ-TREE to perform model selection, for example:
+- A useful improvement for a production analysis is to allow IQ-TREE to perform model selection, for example: `-m MFP` or an appropriate amino-acid model-selection workflow.

--m MFP

-or an appropriate amino-acid model-selection workflow.

-This should be considered separately from the current script because changing the model changes the analysis.
+- This should be considered separately from the current script because changing the model changes the analysis.

-Bootstrap and SH-aLRT
+#### Bootstrap and SH-aLRT

-The script currently contains:
+- The script currently contains: `# "-bb", "1000",` `# "-alrt", "1000",`

-# "-bb", "1000",
-# "-alrt", "1000",

-These lines are commented out.
+- These lines are commented out.
 Therefore, the current script does not request ultrafast bootstrap or SH-aLRT support values.

-If you uncomment:

--bb 1000
--alrt 1000

-IQ-TREE will calculate additional branch-support measures.
+- If you uncomment: `-bb 1000` `-alrt 1000` IQ-TREE will calculate additional branch-support measures.

-For publication-quality phylogenetic inference, branch support is generally recommended.